ISC Men's Indoor Soccer League-Session II-January -March 2018

 Scroll to the Middle of the page to register.

-Join us for another exciting indoor soccer season for excellent play in Iowa City's most competitive and most comprehensive indoor league as we enter our 11th year of the league!
+Join us for another exciting indoor soccer season for excellent play in Iowa City's most competitive and most comprehensive indoor league as we enter our 13th year and 26th session of the league!

 What is the ISC Men's Indoor Soccer League?

 The ISC Men's Indoor Soccer league is an indoor men's league that includes the area's best U16-U18 youth players and the area's best adult players for indoor matches mostly played on Friday, Saturday, and Sunday evenings in the winter months.
-For this session, most games will be played on Friday nights, but there will be some Saturday and Sunday night games.
 A full list of game nights is listed below.
 The games are played on a high quality indoor turf field in the excellent indoor facility owned by the University of Iowa named the Hawkeye Tennis and Recreation Center.
 The facility address is 2820 Prairie Meadow Drive, Iowa City, Iowa.
 Although the University of Iowa has built a new turf field that is now a part of the HTRC, this league will be played on the old turf, which is officially referred to as the Hawkeye Turf.
 The old turf is not designed for cleats, so indoor shoes must be worn for league play.

 Why sign up for the ISC Men's Indoor League?